Said-laasri/to-do-list_with-React/README.md

 to use the project Leaderboard please follow :

-> Open GitHub and go to my GitHub repository name: math magisians clone.
+> Open GitHub and go to my GitHub repository name: To-do-list-with-React clone.

 > Click “Code” and copy the given URL.